2004 American League Division Series: Game 2

 Pedro Martínez of the Red Sox faced Bartolo Colón of the Angels.
 A bases-loaded walk to Manny Ramirez for the Red Sox in the second put them ahead 1–0.
 However, the Angels would tie it in the bottom half with an RBI single by Dallas McPherson after a leadoff walk and single.
 The Angels would take their only lead in the series when Vladimir Guerrero, the eventual MVP, singled home Jose Molina and David Eckstein with the bases loaded.
 The Red Sox immediately responded when Jason Varitek hit a two-out, two-run homer to tie the game in the sixth.
-The Sox would take the lead on a sacrifice fly by Manny Ramírez in the seventh off of Francisco Rodriguez, then padded their lead in the ninth off of Brendan Donnelly.
+The Sox would take the lead on a sacrifice fly by Manny Ramírez in the seventh off Francisco Rodriguez, then padded their lead in the ninth off Brendan Donnelly.
 Ramirez doubled with one out and after an intentional walk, scored on Trot Nixon's single.
 After a two-out intentional walk loaded the bases, Orlando Cabrera cleared them with a double.
 Keith Foulke retired the Angels in order in the bottom of the inning as the Red Sox's 8–3 win gave them a 2–0 series lead.